CtrlK

 Workflow Clarity

-A clearly sequenced four-step workflow (collect artifacts → send to reviewer → parse and report → summary) with explicit PASS/WARN/FAIL verdict checkpoints and a reviewer-independence boundary.
+The four-step workflow is explicitly sequenced (collect paths → send to reviewer → parse/write report → print summary) with PASS/WARN/FAIL verdict checkpoints and clear validation of reviewer identity, satisfying the audit checklist and error-handling guidance.

 Progressive Disclosure